GN (car): History

-Production restarted in 1919, and shortly afterward the company was bought by British Grégoire Ltd and moved to East Hill, Wandsworth in south west London.
+Production restarted in 1919, and shortly afterward the company was bought by British Grégoire Ltd and moved to East Hill, Wandsworth in southwest London.
 The chassis changed from wood to steel, with the chain type transmission now with three speeds and reverse.
-At the peak, 500 staff were employed, making 55 cars a month.
-A licence to make the cars was agreed with the French maker Salmson who made about 1600 cars.
+At its peak, 500 staff were employed, making 55 cars a month.
+A licence to make the cars was agreed upon with the French maker Salmson who made about 1,600 cars.

-By 1921, the cyclecar boom was on the wane and the company went into receivership, but was soon sold.
+By 1921, the cyclecar boom was on the wane and the company went into receivership but was soon sold.
 The new owner, a Mr Black, wanted to move to much higher production levels and away from sports cars.
-A four-cylinder water-cooled model with 1098 cc DFP engine and shaft drive to a differential on the solid rear axle was introduced in 1922 as part of the new policy, and Godfrey and Frazer Nash left the company later that year.
+A model with a four-cylinder, water-cooled, 1,098 cc DFP engine and shaft drive to a differential on the solid rear axle was introduced in 1922 as part of the new policy.
+Godfrey and Frazer-Nash left the company later that year.
 In 1923 a Chapuis-Dornier engine replaced the DFP, but production of the new car and the old V twin model stopped in May.
-About 4000 cars of all types were made by GN in the post war period.
+About 4,000 cars of all types were made by GN in the post war period.

 A new company was founded by some ex-employees and a few more cars were made from parts in 1924 and 1925, but the main business was spares and service.
 In 1925 the company became General Motors dealers.

 H.R.
 Godfrey went on to found a new car company, Godfrey-Proctor, and later HRG.
-Frazer Nash formed the car maker that took his name where he re-introduced his chain and clutch transmission system.
+Frazer Nash formed the car maker that took his name, where he re-introduced his chain and clutch transmission system.